MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

 TCP port 80 is required to allow requests to automatically redirect to TCP port 443.

-## Block the Avatars for Teams app for specific users or groups
+## Block the avatars for Teams app for specific users or groups

-Blocking users is important when you don't want certain users to access the Avatars for Teams app.
+Blocking users is important when you don't want certain users to access the avatars for Teams app.
 You can also block users if there's a report of an inappropriate avatar that violates company policy and needs to be disabled.

-If you want to block the Avatars for Teams app available from a set of users, you need to add it to the app permissions policy assigned to those users.
+If you want to block the avatars for Teams app available from a set of users, you need to add it to the app permissions policy assigned to those users.

-### Create a policy to block the Avatars for Teams app for specific users
+### Create a policy to block the avatars for Teams app for specific users

 1. In the left panel, go to **Teams apps** > **Permission policies**.
 1. In **App permissions policies**, select **Add**.